williaz/TechRefresher/Core_Spring_Demo.md

 execution(* concert.Performance.perform(..)&& within(concert.*)))  // * any return type; .. any args; in concert package
 ```

-• What is the JoinPoint argument used for?
+- [x] What is the JoinPoint argument used for?
+- get JoinPoint method info like joinPoint.getSignature(), Object[] joinPoint.getArgs()

-• What is a ProceedingJoinPoint?
+- [x] What is a ProceedingJoinPoint?
 When is it used?
+- In @Around, invoke the advised method from within your advice using proceed()

 ```
 AOP is a powerful complement to object-oriented programming.
 With aspects, you can